Payment of pension and payment dates

 If your account number changes, report your new account number to us in our MyPension service.
 You may also send us your new account number in a letter that includes your personal identity code and signature.

 You do not need to do anything if your address changes.
 We will receive the information on your new address from the Digital and Population Data Services Agency within around one month.
 If you wish, you can inform us of your new address in our MyPension service.
+The trustee must notify Ilmarinen of any change of address.

 Payment of pension abroad